Thal Desert: Geography

 The Thal desert of Pakistan lies at altitudes above sea levels of approximately 200m in the north which gradually decrease to around 120m in the south.
 It falls under the agro-ecological zone-III and is a sandy, arid to semi-arid region.
 The desert primarily consists of the districts of Bhakkar, Layyah, Muzzafargarh and Kot Addu, all of whom display very similar geographical features, much of Khushab and Mianwali, as well as a portion of district Jhang lying to the west of river Jhelum.
-The main towns of the region, which see the greatest human activity, include Roda Thal, Mankera, Hayderabad Thal, Bharary, Dullewala, Piplan, Kundiyan, Chowk Azam, Saraye Muhajir, Mehmood Shaheed Thal, Rang Pur, Jandan Wala, Mari Shah Sakhira, Noorpur Thal, Daduwlala Thal, Katimar Thal, Shah Hussain Thal, and Muzaffargarh.
+The main towns of the region, which see the greatest human activity, include Roda Thal, Mankera, Hayderabad Thal, Bharary, Dullewala, Piplan, Kundiyan, Chowk Azam, Saraye Muhajir, Mehmood Shaheed Thal, Rang Pur, Jandan Wala, Mari Shah Sakhira, Noorpur Thal, Daduwala Thal, Katimar Thal, Shah Hussain Thal, and Muzaffargarh.

 The desert largely consists of ridges of sand dunes and rolling sand plains which alternate with narrow valleys of flatter, more cultivable land.
 These sand dunes are a prominent feature of the zone and consist of sediment reworked by wind and brought in by the Indus River, which lays upstream of the orogenic front.
 They commonly reach heights of around 175m and cover 50-60% of the Thal desert.

 The area is also underlain by Quaternary fluvial and eolian deposits over 350m thick in southern areas, and even thicker in the central region of the desert.
 This underlying alluvium consists largely of laterally continuous bodies of fine to coarse sand, with minor gravel and isolated mud lenses.
 Coarser deposits occur in the north closer to the Salt Range, but otherwise the distribution of grain sizes is irregular.

 The currently active Indus River floodplain stretches > 20 km in width at the southern edges of the desert and the abandoned floodplain reaches even wider, covering areas of higher ground.
 These uplands are actively eroded by the Jhelum River and form up to scarps which face the floodplain.

 As compared to the Upper Indus sand, the sand dunes of the Thal are poorer in quartz and sedimentary to low-rank metasedimentary rock fragments.
 However, they are higher in feldspars, volcanic, metavolcanic and metabasite rock fragments and heavy minerals.
 The dune sand is thought to be derived from the Transhimalayan arcs (40–45%, predominantly from the Kohistan arc), the Karakorum-Hindukush Ranges (40–50%, of which a third is via the Kabul River), the Nanga Parbat massif (< 10%), and the Himalayan belt (< 10%, inclusive of detritus recycled by the Soan River).